Balooga/centos-vagrant-dev/README.md

 ## Dependencies

-The following dependencies are requireed.
+The following dependencies are required.
 But will most likely require Administration privileges to install.

 1. VirtualBox (https://www.virtualbox.org)